 Siemens Mobility enables rail operators and maintenance providers worldwide to make infrastructure intelligent, increase value sustainably over the entire lifecycle and guarantee availability by using Railigent®: the rail solution for the secure and reliable handling of big data in a cloud environment.
 By combining comprehensive domain knowledge, best-in-class data analytics and both clients’ and partner’s expertise, Railigent® enables comprehensive asset management, optimized maintenance and safe operations.

 The AWS-based application suite is used by rail companies around the world to monitor and optimize their physical assets and infrastructure.
 The physical assets being monitored—trains, tracks and signals, for example—are configured to send reports via a secure channel to a cloud-based data lake that operates on top of AWS.
 End users log in to the Railigent interface and use the information gathered from the sensors and analyzed by Railigent to lower maintenance costs, decrease unplanned downtime and increase overall efficiency.

-Even before Railigent was launched, it was clear that Siemens would need to find a way to automate security monitoring above and beyond what is available out-of-the-box with AWS.
+Even before Railigent was launched, it was clear that Siemens would need to find a way to automate cloud security monitoring above and beyond what is available out-of-the-box with AWS.
 While individual developers cannot change the production AWS account, the Continuous Integration / Continuous Deployment (CICD) pipeline means it’s essential to immediately catch things like changes in security groups or S3 buckets that have been made public as developers are working in the development AWS account.